PaulaYaniz/Project-1/Project1.md

 ```
 ![image](https://user-images.githubusercontent.com/89135778/137404081-61a7ce18-4586-4c1b-9491-c91ee54ffdb2.png)

-In this loop the user, Perseo, moves.
+In this loop the user, Theseus, moves.
 He can go North (N), South (S), West (W)  or East (E) with the keyboard.
-If Perseo arrives to a "#" in the labyrinth, he would have hit a wall, so he would have lost and has to start over.
+If Theseus arrives to a "#" in the labyrinth, he would have hit a wall, so he would have lost and has to start over.
 By doing this, the user must remember where are the walls, maybe drawing their own labyrinth by hand in a paper.

 ![image](https://user-images.githubusercontent.com/89135778/137404105-cf5e4745-103d-4cfc-8c7e-7e59c2812fbf.png)